 node-nightly package which provides access to the latest and greatest inspecting capabilities.

---inspectinterface has been available since v6.3.0 so feel to try it out with your local version, but be warned that certain features and flags may differ from the ones in this demo.
+--inspectinterface has been available since v6.3.0 so feel free to try it out with your local version, but be warned that certain features and flags may differ from the ones in this demo.